Green Goddess Cobb Salad

 Make this salad when you’re craving something light and summery but you also kind of want to eat with gusto.
 It’s so hearty and satisfying.
-It’s also lovely, and people tend to go wild for green goddess, so you could also make it for your book group or a Saturday lunch date with your best friend, sibling, or favorite niece.

 Our tip: A jar of green goddess makes a terrific hostess gift.
 If you quadruple the recipe, you’ll have plenty for your salad, for gifts — and for your own fridge.
 Green goddess is splendid in turkey wraps, as a dip for cut veggies, and drizzled over fish.

 2 scallions, finely chopped